IgniteUI/igniteui-xplat-docs/doc/en/components/charts/features/chart-annotations.md

 ## $PlatformShort$ Callout Layer

-The callout layer displays annotations from existing or new data on the chart control.
+The `CalloutLayer` displays annotations from existing or new data on the chart control.
 The annotations appear next to the given data values in the data source.

 Use the callout annotations to display additional information, such as notes or specific details about data points, that you would like to point out to your users.